libretro/fuse-libretro/README.md

 1. Pentagon 1024 (needs `128p-0.rom`, `128p-1.rom`, `gluck.rom`, and `trdos.rom`)
 1. Scorpion 256K (needs `256s-0.rom`, `256s-1.rom`, `256s-2.rom`, and `256s-3.rom`)

 The last four machines need additional ROMs to work.
-Create a `fuse` folder inside the `<system>` folder, download the required ROMs and put them into that folder.
+Create a `fuse` folder inside the `system` folder, download the required ROMs and put them into that folder.

-The port correctly loads and runs ~~some~~ many games I have around.
-Most of them are 48K tapes, but I've successfully loaded one RZX file, one SCL file, and one TRD file.
+The port correctly loads and runs many games in all supported formats.
+If you wish to report an issue with a specific game, please include a link to the exact file you used (e.g., `.tap`, `.tzx`, etc.)

 ## Core Options